What do I do with my pet’s body?

 How do I know that I am really getting only my pet’s ashes back?

 Many people have this concern.
-You may be most reassured by taking your pet’s body to the crematory yourself.
+You may be most reassured by taking your pet’s body to the crematorium yourself.
 Other families don’t want anything to do with cremation transport or process.
 It’s your choice and it’s good to discuss options and preferences.
 Google “pet cremation + your city” and call/visit the pet cremation facilities in your area.
 Individual cremation means your pet’s body is separated from others and ashes are saved for you.
-A less expensive option is group cremation: bodies are laid quite close together and ashes are not separated and not saved.
-Mixed ashes that are not saved may be buried in landfills (which can handle the sheer volume of cremains produced annually).
-Few crematoriums own enough land to accommodate spreading the ashes on their property.
+A less expensive option is group cremation: bodies are laid quite close together and ashes are not separated and not saved but put into an area.
 This spreading area may be private/not accessible or it may be designed as a memory garden with walking trails.

 Body Care Arrangements: Burial or Cremation